The Necklace Affair: A Scandal that Hastened the Fall of the Monarchy

 Marie-Antoinette of Lorraine

-What is often forgotten is that Marie-Antoinette was not only "the Austrian" as her detractors called her.
+What is often forgotten is that Marie-Antoinette was not only "the Austrian," as her detractors called her.
 Through her father Francis of Lorraine, who became emperor of the Holy Roman Empire under the name Francis I, she was as much Lorraine as Austrian.
 Her Lorraine heritage, though less known, was an integral part of her identity.

 Conclusion